Polar Continental Shelf Program: Terms and conditions

 - PCSP-issued satellite phones are to be used to contact the PCSP and for emergency reasons only.
 Clients are not permitted to use PCSP-issued satellite phones for personal reasons.

-- Any person in possession of a firearm must have their Possession and Acquisition License (PAL) with them at all times.
+- Any person in possession of a firearm must have their Possession and Acquisition Licence (PAL) with them at all times.

 - Some aircraft-related prices may increase during the field season.
 In such circumstances, the PCSP will notify the Client and adjust the estimated costs.